Extracting Photon-Number Information from Superconducting Nanowire Single-Photon Detectors Traces via Mean-Derivative Projection: Introduction

 Recently, Schapeler et al.~\cite{Schapeler2024} demonstrated that most of the photon-number-resolving information is concentrated within the rising edge of the electrical signal and can be extracted using a time-to-digital converter conditioned on a threshold.
 In their work, they compared measurements of the rising and falling edge arrival times with a principal component analysis (PCA) of the full electrical output signal of the detector.
-PCA is a technique widely used in multivariate statistics~\cite{abdi2010principal}, that allows to identify the most informative directions in the high-dimensional signal space, effectively reducing the complexity of the problem while preserving the photon-number-discriminating features.
+PCA is a technique widely used in multivariate statistics~\cite{abdi2010principal}, that allows for identifying the most informative directions in the high-dimensional signal space, effectively reducing the complexity of the problem while preserving the photon-number-discriminating features.

-Although this recent application of PCA successfully identifies the key discriminating regions of the signal trace, the interpretation of the principal components remains unknown.
+Although this recent application of PCA successfully identifies the key discriminating regions of the signal trace, the physical interpretation of the principal components remains unknown.
 Understanding the contributions of different parts of the response trace is essential for optimizing the photon-number resolving capability of SNSPDs.
-Furthermore, it remains an open question how to quantify and compare the photon-number resolving capability across different detectors or configurations.
+Furthermore, it remains an open question what the best method is to quantify and compare the photon-number resolving capability across different detectors or configurations with different proposed methods~\cite{Humphreys2015, schapeler2025_2}.
 This gap in understanding limits our ability to define the minimally sufficient requirements needed for the readout hardware to do photon-number resolved detection with SNSPDs.

 In this work, we address these questions by applying PCA to the electrical response traces of a commercially available SNSPD system.
 We show that the first principal component is equivalent to the derivative of the mean response trace.
 We present a physically intuitive interpretation of the PCA results and demonstrate how it can be used to optimally distinguish between different photon-numbers.
 Our method extracts photon-number information by utilizing the entire measured response trace, as opposed to only using one or two key points of the trace.
 We show that this optimal photon number determination can be done in an efficient and scalable way with modest hardware requirements, enabling real-time photon number resolution.
 Furthermore, we introduce a confidence metric that quantifies the photon-number-resolving capability of a detector system.
 This metric provides a new standard for evaluating and comparing detectors in terms of their suitability for photon-number resolving applications.